man455/wordpress-job-manager/readme.txt

 * FIXED: Wrong offset for jobs list when limiting number of jobs per page
 * FIXED: Wrong job count for last page of jobs
 * FIXED: Single job not being selected in job dropdown on application form
+* FIXED: Applications not working if wp-admin is moved
+* FIXED: `<title>` having incorrect information

 = 0.7.5 =
 * CHANGED: Application list now shows Job ID with Job Title